nasa/cumulus/docs/data-cookbooks/sips-workflow.md

 _An example workflow module configuration can be viewed in the Cumulus source for the [discover_and_queue_pdrs_workflow](https://github.com/nasa/cumulus/blob/master/example/cumulus-tf/discover_and_queue_pdrs_workflow.tf)._

-_**Please note:** To use this example in your deployment the `source` key for the workflow module would need to point to a release of the cumulus-workflow (terraform-aws-cumulus-workflow.zip) module on our [release](https://github.com/nasa/cumulus/releases) page._
+_**Please note:** To use this example workflow module as a template for a new workflow in your deployment the `source` key for the workflow module would need to point to a release of the cumulus-workflow (terraform-aws-cumulus-workflow.zip) module on our [release](https://github.com/nasa/cumulus/releases) page, as all of the provided Cumulus workflows are internally self-referential._

 ## ParsePdr Workflow